 It’s creepy and it’s kooky, mysterious and spooky… it’s all together ooky.
-No, I’m not talking about the Addams Family.
-I’m talking of course about Halloween – the wonderful holiday where we can all dress as someone else and eat a bunch of tasty treats.
+No, it’s not the Addams Family we’re talking about today.
+We’re talking about Halloween – the wonderful holiday where we can all dress as someone else and eat a bunch of tasty treats.

-You’ve been celebrating it for years, but you may not know where all the fun traditions come from.
+We’ve all been celebrating Halloween for years, but you probably don’t know where all the fun traditions come from.
 Be afraid…. be very afraid as we dive into the haunting history of Halloween!

 When Did Halloween Start?